Skip to content

 Replace old comb

 An old comb can also contribute to swarming.
-Over time, the comb becomes contaminated with brood and other debris, which can attract pests and diseases.
+Over time, the comb becomes contaminated with brood and other debris, which can attract.
 If the bees detect any signs of disease, they may leave the hive in search of a new home.
 Beekeepers can prevent this by replacing old combs with new frames.
 This will give the bees a fresh start and reduce the risk of swarming.

 Split the colony